Thousands march in central Beirut as political deadlock persists

 Several caretaker ministers have made alarming public remarks in the past week about the state of Lebanon’s security and finances.

-Interior minister Mohammed Fahmy said security had all but broken down with “all possiblities open”, while energy minister Raymond Ghajar warned that cash for power generation was running out fast and Lebanon could be in total darkness by end of month.
-(Reporting By Maha El Dahan, Editing by William Maclean)
+Interior minister Mohammed Fahmy said security had all but broken down with “all possibilities open”, while energy minister Raymond Ghajar warned that cash for power generation was running out fast and Lebanon could be in total darkness by end of month.

+Despite the warnings, there has been no movement on the political front.

+The lack of action prompted French foreign minister Jean-Yves le Drian to say that time was running out to prevent Lebanon collapsing and he could see no sign that the country’s politicians were doing what they could to save it.

 Our Standards: The Thomson Reuters Trust Principles.